-Other equity instruments consist of the following Perpetual Contingent Convertible Notes held by Virgin Money UK PLC:
+Other equity instruments consist of the following Perpetual Contingent Convertible Notes.

-- Perpetual securities (fixed 8% up to the first reset date) issued on 8 February 2016 with a nominal value of £450m and optional redemption on 8 December 2022. - Perpetual securities (fixed 9.25% up to the first reset date) issued on 13 March 2019 with a nominal value of £250m and optional redemption on 8 June 2024.
+- Perpetual securities (fixed 8% up to the first reset date) issued on 8 February 2016 with a nominal value of £450m and optional redemption on 8 December 2022. - Perpetual securities (fixed 8.75% up to the first reset date) issued on 10 November 2016 with a nominal value of £230m and optional redemption on 10 November 2021.
+This was originally held by Virgin Money Holdings (UK) PLC and recognised as a non-controlling interest (note 4.1.6).
+Following a change in obligor from Virgin Money Holdings (UK) PLC to the Company on 20 August 2019, this has been recognised within other equity. - Perpetual securities (fixed 9.25% up to the first reset date) issued on 13 March 2019 with a nominal value of £250m and optional redemption on 8 June 2024.

-The issues are treated as equity instruments in accordance with IAS 32 'Financial Instruments: Presentation' with the proceeds included in equity, net of transaction costs of £3m (30 September 2019: £3m).
-AT1 distributions of £30m were paid in the period (30 September 2019: £41m paid).
+The issues are treated as equity instruments in accordance with IAS 32 'Financial Instruments: Presentation' with the proceeds included in equity, net of transaction costs of £15m (30 September 2019: £15m).
+AT1 distributions of £40m were paid in the period (30 September 2019: £41m; 31 March 2019: £18m).
 Following revisions to the tax rules on hybrid capital which took effect from 1 January 2019, Hybrid Capital Instruments elections covering the Group's AT1s that existed at 1 January 2019 were made to HMRC on 27 September 2019.
 Accordingly, in line with the revised standard, the tax credits for these payments have been recognised in the income statement.